-Rachel is a Clinical Psychologist with an Advanced International Certification in Schema Therapy.
+Rachel is a Clinical Psychologist with Advanced International Certification in Schema Therapy.
 She was awarded First Class Honours in psychology and a Masters in Clinical Psychology by the University of South Australia.
-Rachel was awarded the Australian Psychological Society Prize in 2011 and 2013, which recognises excellence in psychology and is awarded to students who gain first place at the end of their psychology degree.
+Rachel was twice awarded the Australian Psychological Society Prize which recognises excellence in psychology and is awarded to individuals who gain first place at the end of their psychology degree/s.
 Rachel is registered with the Australian Health Practitioners Regulation Agency and is a registered Medicare provider.

-Rachel utilises Schema Therapy, Cognitive Behavioural Therapy, Attachment-focused Therapy, Acceptance and Commitment Therapy, and Mindfulness to help people break free from the negative life patterns that underlie longstanding psychological difficulties and challenging relationships.
+Rachel utilises evidence-based treatments, including Schema Therapy, Cognitive Behavioural Therapy, attachment-focused therapies, Acceptance and Commitment Therapy, and Mindfulness to help people break free from the negative life patterns that underlie longstanding psychological difficulties and challenging relationships.

 Rachel is a member of the International Society of Schema Therapy (ISST) and has undertaken training and supervision in Schema Therapy with supervisors in Australia, the Netherlands, and the United States.
-She has published research on group Schema Therapy and has contributed to international research projects investigating the efficacy of Schema Therapy in various populations.
-She has presented her research at the Australian Association for Cognitive and Behaviour Therapy conference and recent ISST conferences in Istanbul and Vienna where she presented in a symposium on brief group schema therapy moderated by Dr. Jeffrey Young, founder of Schema Therapy.
+Rachel has delivered invited seminars and workshops, published research, and presented at national and international conferences, including previous ISST conferences in Istanbul and Vienna.
+Rachel presented a workshop on an expanded Schema Therapy model for highly sensitive and emotionally reactive individuals with Dr. Jeffrey Young (the developer and founder of Schema Therapy) and Dr. George Lockwood at the ISST international conference in Amsterdam in 2018.
 She offers training and supervision in schema therapy through the Centre for Schema Therapy Australia.